dcurrigan/leaflet-challenge/README.md

 # Setup

-* The site is can be accessed at: https://dcurrigan.github.io/D3-challenge/
-* The html for the site is all contained in index.html
-* All styles are contained within static/css/D3style.css and style.css
+* The requires a <a href="https://www.mapbox.com/">Mapbox</a> API key, which should be first entered in the config.js file
-* The javascript code enabling the functionality of the site is can be found within static/js/app.js
+* Once the API key has been inserted the index.html can be opend to view the page
-* The base dataset is found within data.csv
+* Use the controls on the upper right of the screen to change maps, or to enable/disable layers
+* Click on any of the coloured markers and a pop-up will appear with further information on that earthquake

 # Design
 I've created an interactive web visualisation using D3 to explore the US Census Bureau data. <a href="https://data.census.gov/cedsci/">US Census Bureau data</a>.
 An interactive scatter plot has been generated with the data, allowing the user to investigate the data further by changing axes or the colour scale for the chart (see below).